gguuss/google-dotnet-demo/README.md

 2. Right click the solution and select Manage NuGet Packages
 3. Restore the packages
 4. Update the service account email and certificate with new credentials from the [Google APIs console](https://code.google.com/apis/console)
-5. Press F5 to run the sample.
+5. Press F5 to run the sample
+6. The app will retrieve authorization credentials and will verify the tokens against the OAuth 2.0 server